 When your app meets the minimum requirements for installability, Chrome fires a

-beforeinstallprompt event that you can use to prompt the user to install your Progressive Web App, and may show a mini-info bar.
+beforeinstallprompt event that you can use to prompt the user to install your PWA.

-Other browsers have different criteria for installation, or to trigger the
+Other browsers have different criteria for installation and for triggering the

 beforeinstallprompt event.
 Check their respective sites for full details: